libopenstorage/openstorage/README.md

 ### Scheduler integration

-OSD will work with any distributed scheduler that is compatible with the [Docker remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/).
+OSD will work with any distributed scheduler that is compatible with the [CSI](https://github.com/container-storage-interface/spec) or [Docker remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/)

 ![OSD with schedulers](http://i.imgur.com/K7rsETa.jpg)

+### CSI
+Container Storage Interface is the standard way for a container orchestrator such as Kubernetes or Mesosphere to communicate with a storage provider.
+OSD provides a CSI implementation to provision storage volumes to a container on behalf of any third party OSD driver and ensures the volumes are available in a multi host environment.

 ### Docker Volumes